CEED/libCEED/doc/sphinx/source/libCEEDapi.rst

 typically in a library initializer or "constructor" that runs automatically.
 ``CeedInit`` uses this prefix to find an appropriate backend for the resource.

 Source (API) and binary (ABI) stability are important to libCEED.
-LibCEED is evolving rapidly at present, but we expect it to stabilize soon at which point we will adopt semantic versioning.
-User code, including libraries of :ref:`CeedQFunction`\s, will not need to be recompiled except between major releases.
-The backends currently have some dependence beyond the public user interface, but we intent to remove that dependence and will prioritize if anyone expresses interest in distributing a backend outside the libCEED repository.
+Prior to reaching version 1.0, libCEED does not implement strict `semantic versioning
+<https://semver.org>`__ across the entire interface.
+However, user code,
+including libraries of :ref:`CeedQFunction`\s, should be source and binary compatible moving from 0.x.y to any later release 0.x.z.
+We have less experience with external packaging of backends and do not presently guarantee source or binary stability, but we intend to define stability guarantees for libCEED 1.0.
+We'd love to talk with you if you're interested in packaging backends externally, and will work with you on a practical stability policy.